dougzilla32/AsyncCancellation/README.md

 ## Async/Await with Cancellation

-This project is a prototype demonstrating 'cancellation' and 'timeout' abilities for the upcoming async/await Swift language feature.
-The async/await feature is described in ['Async/Await for Swift' by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) and further discussed in [Contextualizing async coroutines](https://forums.swift.org/t/contextualizing-async-coroutines/6588).
+This project is an experimental implementation demonstrating 'cancellation' and 'timeout' abilities for the upcoming Async/Await Swift language feature.
+This feature is described in ['Async/Await for Swift' by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) and further discussed in [Contextualizing async coroutines](https://forums.swift.org/t/contextualizing-async-coroutines/6588).
 The addition of 'cancellation' and 'timeout' is proposed and discussed below.

 To try it out, clone this project and run it!
 And run the tests to see if it is working properly!